InsightSoftwareConsortium/ITK-Wasm/doc/content/docs/itk_js_to_itk_wasm_migration_guide.md

 # itk.js to itk-wasm Migration Guide

-*Note: this migration guide is a work in progress. itk-wasm is currently in the alpha development stage with additional changes anticipated into December.
-Also, while nearly all tests in the test suite pass, GE and JPEG format currently have issues.
-Last updated December 20th, 2021.*
+*Note: this migration guide is a work in progress. itk-wasm is currently in the beta development stage.
+The interface is relatively stable while functionality is currently being fleshed out.
+While nearly all tests in the test suite pass, GE and JPEG format currently have issues.
+Last updated March 5th, 2022.*

 **itk-wasm** is a major upgrade with a focus on univeral, performant computing in WebAssembly.
 The itk.js to itk-wasm transition also brings improvements